liu7d7/kuei/_posts/2023-09-20-intermolecular-attractions.markdown

     - Here, polarization means to cause temporary oppositely charged ends.
 - These happen even in nonpolar molecules because the sharing of electrons means that electrons travel between the two atoms, charging them temporarily.

+### Dipole Interactions
+_outlined as dipole-dipole in the table below_
+- These are electrostatic attractions between the oppositely charged regions of polar molecules, because of the attractive force between the partially positive end of one dipole and the partially negative end of an adjacent dipole.
+    - ex.
+Iodine monochloride (ICl) is a polar molecule because

+## Hydrogen Bonds
+- Hydrogen bonds occur when a hydrogen atom gets covalently bonded to a very electronegative atom such as oxygen, nitrogen, or fluorine.
+This only happens between hydrogen and the three elements listed previously because hydrogen doesn't have other electrons to shield its valence electrons from the nucleus.
+    - The highly electronegative atom (the oxygen, nitrogen, or fluorine) hogs the valence electron for most of the time it's being shared, so the N/O/F is partially negatively charged, and the hydrogen atoms are partially positively charged.
+- Sometimes, a hydrogen atom gets bonded, but it's _not a hydrogen bond_ because it doesn't deal with one of the three (nitrogen, oxygen, or fluorine, remember NOF)

+## Properties of Molecular Substances
+- Volatility: a measure of how easily a liquid evaporates.
+The stronger the intermolecular forces, the lower the volatility, because the molecules are held together stronger, which prevents the phase change into gas from happening.
+- Melting Point: Molecular substances usually have lower melting/boiling points than ionic compounds/metals due to the weaker forces between molecules.
+The temperature at which the substances melt/boil depends on the strength of the intermolecular forces.

 ## Class Notes
 - Flash news: Heating plastic to high temperatures can create a sustainable and clean energy source called